Cytherea (actress)

-Cassieardolla Story, known professionally as Cytherea, is an American pornographic actress and model.
+Cytherea is an American pornographic actress and model.
 She is known for her ability to ejaculate (known as "squirting" in the adult industry) while performing sex acts.

 Career

 Cytherea took her stage name from the Greek goddess of love, beauty, and music.
 She originally had a Yahoo! fan group when she was recruited by an agent into the adult industry.
 Her video career started in 2003, and she has performed in over 350 movies.
 Her first scene was with Tyce Bune for I've Never Done That Before 14.
 Elegant Angel produced a series of movies featuring her dubbed as "Squirtwoman".
 Cytherea performed her first anal scene in the movie Cytherea's Anal Whores in 2006.

 In 2005, she received the AVN Best New Starlet Award.
 She made her feature dancing debut at The Gentlemen's Club in Charlotte, North Carolina, also in that year.
 Cytherea formed a production company called Cytherea Productions in 2004.

 In 2012, Cytherea signed with Ideal Image Management for representation, returning to performing after a brief stint in 2010–11 after a nearly four-year hiatus.

 In 2014, Cytherea announced her intentions to crowdfund her return to the adult industry.
 She stated that since retiring from the industry in 2005, she has been a stay-at-home-mother to her two children.
 She also stated that she has had plastic surgery done in order to prepare herself for her return.